The Loose Nut: Production notes

-The Loose Nut is notable for its climatic sequence (animated by Pat Matthews) in which Woody runs over Bull Dozer with a steam roller, which included haphazard camera angles, rapid jump cuts and stylistic explosion effects, depicted with red, blue and yellow paint strokes.
-Loyola Marymount University professor and Animation program Chair Tom Klein noted that scene as well as an explosion in the end of the cartoon as early representations of modern art in American animation, and called the sequences "the convergence of animation and Soviet montage."
-James Culhane had already been experimenting with techniques used by Russian filmmakers since The Barber of Seville (1944), and was able to amplify the execution up to that point.
-Klein adds that the cartoon is a metaphor for Culhane himself, but with "a bit of modernist mischief."
+The Loose Nut is notable for its climatic sequence, animated by Pat Matthews, in which Woody runs over Bull Dozer with a steam roller, which included haphazard camera angles, rapid jump cuts and stylistic explosion effects, depicted with red, blue and yellow paint strokes.
+Loyola Marymount University professor and Animation program Chair Tom Klein commented on the scene (as well as an explosion in the end of the cartoon) to be unusually avant-garde in style, saying "Culhane punked the Cartoonland status quo and slipped in flicker films of abstract art.
+These appeared as explosions during The Loose Nut, playing to millions of American moviegoers...
+The infectious spirit of the American Contemporary Gallery was pulsing its way into the Hollywood pipeline".
+Culhane was said to have been greatly influenced by avant-garde-like techniques by Russian filmmakers, as well as contemporary art and films by Fritz Lang and Jean Renoir, which resulted in him translating those influences into his cartoons.

 Beginning with The Loose Nut, the "00's" in Woody's name in the opening log sequence have been changed to nut screws.